-Name of Child: Year Group: Date: Time: Your Name: as involved, where it took place and v emember TED (Tell me, Explain, Desc i ose uncer quotes from the cima.
-Ne member 125 (ren me, explain, sessi Action taken by you: Name of Child Protection Team: Actions and Outcomes: (to be completed by member of the CP Team) Actions and Outcomes, to be completed by member of the Cr Team)
+Name of Child: Year Group:

+Date: Time: Your Name:

+Footo l

+Facts: Include what has happened, who was involved, where it took place and when it took place.
+Use direct quotes from the child.
+Remember TED (Tell me, Explain, Describe)

+Action taken by you:

+Name of Child Protection Team:

+Actions and Outcomes: (to be completed by member of the CP Team)

+Actions and Outcomes, (to be completed by member of the Cr Team)